iATSPayments/com.iatspayments.civicrm/README.md

 9002 Error - if you get this when trying to make a contribution, then you're getting that error back from the iATS server due to an account misconfiguration.
 One source is due to some special characters in your passwd.

 CiviCRM core assigns Membership status (=new) and extends Membership End date as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending - this could be up to 3-5 days for ACH/EFT).
 If the contribution receives a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as completed.
 If the contribution does NOT receive a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as rejected - however - associated existing Membership and Event records may need to be updated manually.

+Please note that ACH Returns require manually processing. iATS Payments will notify an organization by Email in case such ACH Returns occur - the reason (e.g. NSF) is included.
+It is up to CiviCRM administrators to handle this in CiviCRM according to your organization's procedures (e.g. if these were monies re: Event registration -> should that registration be canceled as well or will you ask participant to bring cash; if and the amount of NSF fees should be charged to the participant etc).

 Please post an issue to the github repository if you have any questions.